lohedges/vmmc/README.md

 generate Doxygen documentation with `make doc` for details on how to use it.

 ## Callback functions
-LibVMMC works via four user-defined callback functions that abstract model specific details, such as the pair potential.
+LibVMMC works via several user-defined callback functions that abstract model specific details, such as the pair potential.
 We make use of C++11's `std::function` to provide a general-purpose function wrapper, i.e. the callbacks can be free functions, member functions, etc. These callbacks